In Part One, we looked at the different features and functions of the Posts Table.

 - Choose ‘Edit’ in the Bulk Actions drop menu, and

-If you have selected ‘Edit’ in the Bulk Actions drop-down menu, various Bulk Edit options will display in the inline bulk editor section …
+If ‘Edit’ is selected in the Bulk Actions drop-down menu, various Bulk Edit options will display in the inline bulk editor area …

 (Posts screen – Bulk editor)

 The Bulk Edit feature lets you edit a number of areas for your selected posts:

 - Categories – A category can be ADDED to multiple posts, but categories cannot be CHANGED or DELETED through the bulk editor.

 - Tags – A tag can be ADDED in bulk to posts, but cannot be CHANGED or DELETED using the bulk editor.

 - Author – Use the drop-down menu to change the post author.

 - Comments – Use the drop menu to enable/disable comments for all the posts you’ve selected.